The five biggest pitfalls of analyzing fuel data (and how to overcome them)

 Additionally, a good platform will offer in-line reporting and what-if analysis, so you can make a “hypothetical” pricing decision within the tool and see the potential consequences on your volume and profit.

 With just these three tools — standard filters/KPI charting, a report viewer, and in-line reporting/what-if analysis — you can successfully run the level of reporting necessary for a small fuel retail business to thrive in decision making.
 But what happens as your reporting needs change to be more enterprise-level?

-The best-performing platforms, like Kalibrate Pricing, allow for direct data-access, giving you a pipe into the source.
+The best-performing platforms, like Kalibrate Pricing, allow for direct data-access via in-product exports to common file formats such as CSV or via data APIs, giving you a pipe into the source.
 How you use that data is up to you.
 If you have the resources to report effectively and a strong reporting and data operations process, tapping directly into the source data can be an ideal option.